pkErbynn/DataStructures-Algorithms-Demystified/3_searching/3_0_binarySearch.md

+Clue on When to Use BS
-Sorted input array + search = Binary Search
+- Sorted input array + search = Binary Search

 NB:
 Normally